 - An international trip for rising seniors

-Jefferson Scholars enroll in a dual-degree program in the College of Agriculture and Life Sciences (CALS) and the College of Humanities and Social Sciences (CHASS), earning a bachelor’s degree from each college.
-The full range of CALS and CHASS majors are available, and each student’s choice of majors is tailored to their interests and career goals.
+Jefferson Scholars enroll in a dual-degree program in the College of Agriculture and Life Sciences (CALS) and the College of Humanities and Social Sciences, earning a bachelor’s degree from each college.
+All CALS and Humanities and Social Sciences majors are available, and each student’s choice of majors is tailored to their interests and career goals.

-The Jefferson Scholars program offers a special curriculum that coordinates with NC State’s general education foundation in language, mathematics, natural sciences, social sciences, and humanities.
+The program offers a special curriculum that coordinates with NC State’s general education in language, mathematics, natural sciences, social sciences, and humanities.
 Faculty mentors help with planning the curriculum for timely graduation.

 Being a Jefferson Scholar doesn’t mean you need to restrict your options.
 Many Scholars participate in other enrichment programs at NC State including the living and learning villages, University Scholars, University Honors Program, the Caldwell Fellows, and the Park Scholars.

-- A new first-year course, ALS 295 (LEAD: Leadership Excellence and Development in an Interdisciplinary World).
+ALS 295 (LEAD: Leadership Excellence and Development in an Interdisciplinary World) is a new first-year course.
 We will explore what it means to be a Thomas Jefferson Scholar and the characteristics, skills, and practices of effective leaders.
-Dr. Chad Jordan and Dr. William Kimler will guide discussions of current problems at the intersection of agriculture and life science and society.
+Dr. Chad Jordan and Dr. William Kimler will guide discussions of current problems at the intersection of agriculture, life science and society.

-- Specially designed courses that satisfy general education degree requirements.
-These classes are small and are only for Jefferson Scholars.
+We offer small, special courses that satisfy general education degree requirements.
+These are available only for Jefferson Scholars.

-- Dr. Jessica Greene’s ANT 252 (Cultural Anthropology) for sophomores, in the spring semester.
+- ANT 252 (Cultural Anthropology) – Alison Greene’s course for sophomores is offered in spring semester.
 The course satisfies a general education requirement in the social sciences.

-- Dr. William Kimler’s HI 481-Honors (History of the Life Sciences) for juniors, in the spring semester.
-This satisfies the interdisciplinary perspectives requirement in general education, and as an honors section also fulfills requirements for University Scholars or University Honors programs.
+- HI 481-Honors (History of the Life Sciences) – William Kilmer’s course for juniors is offered in the spring semester.
+The course satisfies the interdisciplinary perspectives requirement in general education, and as an honors section also fulfills requirements for University Scholars or University Honors programs.

-- A senior capstone experience through a supervised independent study course, coordinated with the faculty advisors.
+A senior capstone experience is available through a supervised independent study course and coordinated with the faculty advisors.
 Each student’s research paper explores the scientific and humanistic perspectives on a question of interest to the student.
-The semester culminates in a presentation of the papers at a symposium for all Jefferson Scholars.
+Jefferson Scholars complete the course by presenting their papers at a symposium.

-In addition to special classes and the double-major, the TJS program fosters close contact between students and faculty, and a highly supportive group of student peers.
+In addition to special classes and the double-major, the program encourages students to build close connections with faculty and a supportive group of their student peers.